Organic Beekeeping – More than Just a Certification

-Certified organic honeys are, by definition, associated to better and more sustainable beekeeping practices.
+Certified organic honeys are, by definition, associated with better and more sustainable beekeeping practices.
 Beekeepers who follow guidelines for organic and natural honey production are in more synergy with the environment around them and with the health of their bees.
 They only harvest honey when there is surplus, this way bees are guaranteed enough food for the winter months and do not need to be fed with artificial substitutes, a very common practice in conventional beekeeping.

 Having an organic certification is only a part of the bigger picture.
-Unfortunately, it is very difficult to assure that all honeys stamped with an organic seal were harvested in accordance to more sustainable standards.
+Unfortunately, it is very difficult to assure that all honeys stamped with an organic seal were harvested in accordance with more sustainable standards.

 At the end of the day, the most important thing is to know your beekeepers and how they work.

 Casimiro.
 One of the beekeepers in south Brazil.